The Dungeon Master

 The tower, a massive structure twenty times taller than the largest tree of the High Forest, leans crookedly at the top of a cliff next to the ruins of his father’s old abbey.

-Cassandra, Lord Fargus father’s sorceress, kept the beholder under her power to guard her master’s lands during the Rhainne campaigns.
-When the men of the village and Farguns himself answered the horn of war, far beyond the hills of the east, it was the witch’s abomination what kept his father’s enemies at bay.
+Cassandra, royal sorceress for Lord Fargus’ father, kept the beholder under her power to guard her master’s lands during the Rhainne campaigns.
+When the men of the village and Farguns himself answered the horn of war, far beyond the hills of the east, it was the witch’s abomination that kept his father’s enemies at bay.

 With most of the food being sent away to the front lines, Fargus’ father didn’t realize of his mistake when he let the witch poison his hear with the idea of using the beholder as guardian of the village; the beast feeds itself with the hunger of ten families.

 Soon, the fishermen began protesting having to give most of their food to the Beholder.
 The bad blood grew to the point where they left the part that belonged to the Beholder to rot under the midday sun of the beach, in an attempt to poison him.
 To the dismay of the villagers, the rotten fish became a delicacy for the creature.

 It was not long before all the fish came out rotten from the fishermen’s nets.
 The seas were punishing the villagers for feeding the aberration.

 With the sea cursing their fishing, there was no more food left to feed the village, and with most of the fishermen gone to the war, the villagers’ hunger grew into anger and desperation.
 Blood was shed.
 The crowd was unforgiving.